 Is There a Motive for This?

 You bet there is.
-Kotlikoff has developed software that will help investors and advisors “smooth out” their consumption so that they can take into account the changes in their lives to more appropriately plan for retirement.
+Kotlikoff has developed software that will help investors and advisors “smooth out” their consumption so that they can take into account the changes in their lives to more appropriately plan for retirement and figure out how much you should be saving for retirement.
 The software is called the Economic Security Planner.
 The software starts at $149.00 and goes as high as $750 for the financial planner version.

 It is starting to make sense now.
 If you make an outrageous claim that goes against everything we’ve been taught, you’ll generate a lot of attention in the media.
 Then, if you have developed a product that can address the concerns you mention, you can stand to make a lot of money.